ur7ez/parse-price-test/README.md

 ## Set up Scheduler

-If you want to run the scheduled tasks to monitor prices periodically, you must run the Laravel scheduler.
+If you want to run the scheduled task to monitor prices periodically, you must run the Laravel scheduler.
 To run a scheduled worker locally, in new terninal window run:

 ```php artisan schedule:work```